maciokeks/Arduino_examples/README.md

-# Arduino_examples
+# Arduino example sketches
-Repo containing useful and handy sketches for many projects
+This is for solving specific problems in my projects :)